mcboyd-bu/Website/assembly_guide.md

 ### 7.1 Create Monitor Support
 Screw tightness: *moderate*

-Attach two **corner brackets** to the **monitor support** piece.
+Without fully tightening, partially attach two **corner brackets** to the **monitor support** piece.
 For each corner bracket, place an **8-32 9/16 screw** through the slot and tap the screw into one of the side holes in the monitor support.

 <table width="100%"><tbody>
   <tr>